graph-algorithms/edge-addition-planarity-suite/README.md

 On several distributions of Linux, you may be able to get the planarity executable with _sudo apt-get planarity_ , or you may already have it you have Matlab.
 For non-developer Windows users, there is also a pre-compiled executable version of the algorithm implementations.
 Download and decompress the _planarity-N.N.N.N.WindowsExe.zip_ file.

-If you run the _planarity_ executable program, it will offer a menu-drive mode that lets a user manually select algorithms to run and, where appropriate, files containing graphs on which to run the algorithms.
+If you run the _planarity_ executable program, it will offer an interactive, menu-driven mode that lets a user manually select algorithms to run and, where appropriate, files containing graphs on which to run the algorithms.

 The _planarity_ executable program also supports an extensive list of command-line parameters that make it possible to automate the execution of any of the algorithms included in the application.
 Run _planarity_ with the "-h" command-line parameter to get more information about the command line options, and use "-h -menu" for more extensive information about command-line mode.
+Essentially, all functionality available in the interactive, menu-driven mode is also available via the command-line parameters.

 ### Setting up a Development Environment